 All protective systems for excavation sites must be designed by a registered professional engineer when it is not feasible to attain required slope configurations in accordance with 29CFR §1926.652(b)(1), (2) and (3).
-A registered engineer must approve Sloping or benches greater than 20 ft deep.
+Sloping or benches greater than 20 ft deep must be approved by a registered engineer.